blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

 3. Build and run the app
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Once you complete configuration of your Godot project, build and run the Android app.
+Once you complete configuration of your Blazium project, build and run the Android app.
 If set up correctly, the host Activity will initialize the embedded Blazium Engine on startup.
 The Blazium Engine will check the ``assets`` directory for project files to load (unless configured to look for a ``main pack``), and will proceed to run the project.